PyAugusta/git-drills/intro-to-git/7-create-a-branch.md

     ```

     The ```git branch``` command created a new branch and the ```git checkout``` command told git that it is where we want to work.

+    To verify you're on the correct branch and check it's status, try running this command:

+    ```bash
+    $ git status
+    ```

+And there you have it, you've succesfully created your very own branch.
+In the [next lesson](8-make-changes.md), we'll update the collaborators.md file and those changes to your fork.